 - Mid May 2017: Queensland Odyssey.
 Coastal northbound to the Great Barrier Reef and the Gulf of Carpentaria, then home through the outback with 13 people in six aircraft.

 - July 2017: This one was a holiday!
 Our annual Winter safari with friends in four aircraft, three weeks trying out some awesome new destinations including Kimberley Coastal Camp, Bamurru Plains in Kakadu and Bremer Island off the north-east coast of Arnhem Land.

 - October 2017: Back to work for this one - we took seven aircraft crews on a three-day blitz on all the civil and military controlled airspace between Sydney and Brisbane.
 Hard work, and our flights were packed with plenty of procedural know-how, but every pilot reported they felt very accomplished afterwards!

 - Sept-Nov 2017: Catherine and I headed up to Dalby in south Queensland to do some remote instructing, where we were based on the students' property, and to Coonabarabran for a week where we looked after the various training needs of a dozen or so of the aero club members there.

-- January 2018: We can't get enough of Tassie, so we're heading back down with four aircrews to brush up on overwater flight regs as we cross Bass Strait, then flying around the entire coast of Tassie and coming home via Swan Hill on the Murray.
-We'll call in on Flinders and Three Hummock Islands just coz we can, and throw in some controlled airspace practice at Launceston and Hobart.
+- January 2018: We can't get enough of Tassie, so we headed back down with four aircrews to brush up on overwater flight regs as we crossed Bass Strait, then flew around the entire coast of Tassie and ambled home via Swan Hill on the Murray.
+We called in on Flinders and Three Hummock Islands just coz we could, and threw in some controlled airspace practice at Launceston and Hobart.

 Think you might like to join us sometime?
 Drop me a line, and I'll put you on the list to receive a heads-up on our future trips.
 Email me at: email@example.com